Water slide

-A water slide (also referred to as a flume, or water chute) is a type of slide designed for warm-weather or indoor recreational use at water parks.
+A water slide (also referred to as a flume, water chute, or hydroslide) is a type of slide designed for warm-weather or indoor recreational use at swimming pools or water parks.
 Water slides differ in their riding method and therefore size.
 Some slides require riders to sit directly on the slide, or on a raft or tube designed to be used with the slide.

 A typical water slide uses a pump system to pump water to the top which is then allowed to freely flow down its surface.
 The water reduces friction so sliders travel down the slide very quickly.
 Water slides run into a swimming pool (often called a plunge pool) or a long run-out chute.
-A lifeguard is usually stationed at the top and the bottom of the slide, so that if a rider gets hurt they will be treated immediately.

 Traditional water slides

 Body slides

 Body slides feature no mat or tube, instead having riders sit or lie directly on the surface of the slide.
 The simplest resemble wet playground slides.

 There are a variety of types of body slides including flumes, speed slides, bowls and AquaLoops; the latter three are explained below.